Personal Fitness

 a.

-fitness and nutrition program you have outlined.
-(If your program is
+physical fitness and nutrition program you have outlined.
+(If

 b.

-did in requirement 5(a) before you began.
-Repeat the same tests for a
+you did in requirement 5(a) before you began.
+Repeat the same

-final assessment within two weeks after completing the 12-week program.
+tests for a final assessment within two weeks after completing

 c.

-of what you eat and drink.
-Show improvement toward the diet and
+log of what you eat and drink.
+Show improvement toward the diet

 d.

-your counselor after completing the program and assessments.
+with your counselor after completing the program and

 8.